isomerpages/mindef-sg101/_architecture/hereitage/church-of-the-blessed-sacrament.md

 ---
-title: Church Of The Blessed Sacrament
+title: Church of the Blessed Sacrament
 permalink: /permalink
 third_nav_title: Hereitage
 ---

 ### It’s hard to miss the “origami” roof of the Church of the Blessed Sacrament in Queenstown.
 ![Alt text for image on Isomer site](/images/bsc_roots.jpg)